-- A licensed psychologist, professional counselor or social worker in UTC's Counseling Center (423-425-4438, from 8 a.m. to 5:00 p.m. on a normal weekday); - A licensed medical professional in Student Health Services (423-425-2266 from 8-5 on a normal weekday); - Physicians or psychiatrists who are contracted through UTC's Counseling Center or Student Health Services; - A counselor with the Employee Assistance Program (855-Here4TN (855-437-3486) (option for employees); - An employee who holds a valid license in a profession for which Tennessee law recognizes a confidential relationship between a professional and a professional's client or patient, if the employee is acting within the course and scope of his/her University employment and Tennessee law would recognize the existence of a confidential relationship between the employee and the student in the particular situation; and - The following persons associated with UTC Athletics (resource options for intercollegiate student-athletes only): - A Team Physician (Team Physicians are University contractors, not employees); - o A Team Psychiatrist or Team Psychologist (Team Psychiatrists and Team Psychologists are University contractors, not employees); and - o A staff member in Sports Medicine and employees working under their supervision (e.g., an athletic trainer13).
+- A licensed psychologist, professional counselor or social worker in UTC's Counseling and Personal Development Center (423-425-4438, from 8 a.m. to 5:00 p.m. on a normal weekday); - A licensed medical professional in Student Health Services (423-425-2266 from 8-5 on a normal weekday); - Physicians or psychiatrists who are contracted through UTC's Counseling and Personal Development Center or Student Health Services; - A counselor with the Employee Assistance Program managed by Magellan Behavioral Health (855-Here4TN (855-437-3486)) (option for employees); - An employee who holds a valid license in a profession for which Tennessee law recognizes a confidential relationship between a professional and a professional's client or patient, if the employee is acting within the course and scope of his/her University employment and Tennessee law would recognize the existence of a confidential relationship between the employee and the student in the particular situation; and - The following persons associated with UTC Athletics (resource options for intercollegiate student-athletes only): - A Team Physician (Team Physicians are University contractors, not employees); - A Team Psychiatrist or Team Psychologist (Team Psychiatrists and Team Psychologists are University contractors, not employees); and - A staff member in Sports Medicine and employees working under their supervision (e.g., an athletic trainer13).